yafitb11/react-project/README.md

 - **Hooks and Custom Hooks**: For form logic, token checks, and more.
 - **Responsive Design**: Built desktop-first and mobile responsive using Tailwind's utility classes.
 - **Dark/Light Mode**: Toggle theme with state-based rendering.
-- **Pagination**: Implemented manually using page state and global search.
+- **Pagination**: Implemented manually using global search and page state.

 ## 📦 Installation